FAQs

 What does this article cover?

-Flows are set to active by default, meaning they update automatically at intervals determined by your plan details.
-But ,did you know that you can sync your blocks of work manually as well?
+Flows are set to active by default, meaning they update automatically at intervals determined by your plan.
+But, did you know that you can sync your blocks of work manually as well?
 This section will guide you through the differences between manual and active flows so you can get the most of our service!

 Active flows